Sam McDowell

-Samuel Edward Thomas McDowell (born September 21, 1942), is an American former professional baseball player.
+Samuel Edward Thomas McDowell (born September 21, 1942) is an American former professional baseball player.
 He played in Major League Baseball as a starting pitcher from 1961 to 1975, most notably for the Cleveland Indians.
 A six-time All-Star, McDowell led the American League in strikeouts five times.
-Tall (6 feet, 5 inches) and powerful, his left-handed fastball was delivered with an unusually calm pitching motion which led to his memorable nickname, Sudden Sam.
+Tall (6 feet, 5 inches) and powerful, his left-handed fastball was delivered with an unusually calm pitching motion which led to his memorable nickname, "Sudden Sam".

-With the Indians
+Early life

+McDowell was born in Pittsburgh, Pennsylvania on September 21, 1942, one of six siblings.
+His father Thomas was a heat inspector for U.S. Steel.
+He attended Pittsburgh Central Catholic High School, where he played baseball, basketball, football and track, graduating in 1960.
+He had an 8–1 won–loss pitching record his senior year (though it has also been stated he was 8–0), with 152 strikeouts in 63 innings and no earned runs.
+McDowell had a total of 9 no-hitters in high school.
+He pitched in the Colt World Series in 1960, throwing two no-hitters and a one-hitter.
+In 1960, he was considered the top baseball prospect in the country, and had signing bonus offers from all 16 major league teams.